raphaelbs/esp32-cam-ai-thinker/README.md

 2. hold the reset button (short `GPIO0` to `GND`)
 3. turn the board on

-When booting to run your sketch keep `GPIO0` open.
+When booting to run your sketch, keep `GPIO0` open.

 This board also has a built in reset button.